mansueli/tle/function_vc/README.md

 Function VC is a set of functions that allow you to version control your Postgres functions in the database.

+This is a Trusted language extension to allow for an easy install of the version control of Postgres functions that was published on this blog post: [Easy Deployment and Rollback of PostgreSQL Functions with Supabase](https://blog.mansueli.com/streamlining-postgresql-function-management-with-supabase).

 ## Creating a function:

 ```sql